-Paper-cutting has become a hugely popular craft over the last few years.
+Paper cutting has become a hugely popular craft over the last few years.
 It involves carefully cutting out a design through a piece of paper with a sharp knife.
-The areas of the paper left are the light areas of the design and the cut out areas become the darker contrast which then can be layered on top of any coloured background.
+The areas of the paper left are the light areas of the design and the cut-out areas become the darker contrast which then can be layered on top of any coloured background.

-There are lots of paper-cutting templates available online to help start you on your paper-cutting journey.
-We even have a collection of 31 paper cutting templates here on Gathered.
 If you love drawing then why not have a go a creating your own design?
 The beauty of any design as it can be personalised if required, making an ideal gift, particularly for a wedding, birth or special birthday.

-You need very few materials and tools to try paper-cutting, you may have most of them in your crafty stash already.
+You need very few materials and tools to try paper cutting, and you may have most of them in your crafty stash already.
 The creative possibilities within this craft are endless, all achieved with just a knife and a sheet of paper.
-First I'm going to show you what materials you need then I have a step by step paper cutting tutorial for you!

-What materials do you need for paper-cutting?
+What materials do you need for paper cutting?

 Paper!

-First things first, you’ll need some paper!
-A smooth, durable paper is ideal, ideally of around 160 GSM (grams per square metre, the more GSM, the heavier the paper).
-This will allow the knife to cut through the paper easily but reduce the risk of tearing.
+This will allow the knife to cut through the paper easily while reducing the risk of tearing.
 Anything more than 200 GSM will be difficult to cut through and may make your hand ache from pressing so hard on the knife.

 Knife

-A thin but sturdy knife will be required, ideally, one that comes with replacement blades.
-The key to achieving a neat finish when paper-cutting is making sure your knife is super-sharp so it can be manoeuvred easily through the paper and not leave rough edges or tears.
+A thin but sturdy knife will be required, ideally one that comes with replacement blades.
+The key to achieving a neat finish when paper cutting is making sure your knife is super-sharp so it can be manoeuvred easily through the paper and not leave rough edges or tears.

 Cutting Mat

 To avoid damaging your work surface you’ll need a cutting mat to protect it.
 A self-healing cutting mat will provide a slip-free work surface and will help keep the paper secure by stopping it from slipping.
-As its self-healing, it will be extremely durable and can be used time and time again.
+As it's self-healing, it will be extremely durable and can be used time and time again.

 Metal Ruler